 In order to maintain good oral hygiene you need to use the best dental products.
 But with so many to choose from, how do you know which products are the best for your dental health?
 Whether it’s a powered or a manual toothbrush, you have a variety of choices that can confuse you.
 And just because a product may cost more doesn’t always mean that it’s the best product or the right choice for you.
-Dr. Rajeev Upadya and his associates, Dr. Ira Goldberg and Dr. Anthony Pinadella, of Metropolitan Center for Complete Dentistry in East Hanover, NJ want you to be educated about how to select the best products for the health of your smile.
+Dr. Rajeev Upadya and his associates, Dr. Andrii Slobodian and Dr. Anthony Pinadella, of Metropolitan Center for Complete Dentistry in East Hanover, NJ want you to be educated about how to select the best products for the health of your smile.

 Selecting A Toothbrush